jeffersonmwanaut/Zana/README.md

 * The `com.json` file contains the configuration related to both development and production environments.
 * The `dev.json` file contains the configuration related to the development environment only.
 * The `mode.env` file contains the value of the active environment.
-* The `modules.php` file contains the active modules of the application.
+* The `modules.json` file contains the active modules of the application.
 * The `prod.json` file contains the configuration related to the production environment only.

 ### Configuration Environments